trax777/elephant-worker/DESIGN.md

 - These checks will be made during executing
 - We will not capture the full output from the executed functions
 - We will use security barrier views to enable row level security
+- We will use "dynamic" resolving of function names and user names